 Alenia Aermacchi M-346

 British Aerospace Hawk

-The L-39NG replaces the AI-25 turbofan with a Williams FJ44 engine; the airframe is modified, the wingtip fuel tanks being eliminated, and a new suite of avionics will be provided.
-First flight of the L-39NG was in September 2015, with deliveries starting in 2020.
+The L-39NG replaces the AI-25 turbofan with a Williams FJ44 engine; the airframe is modified, the wingtip fuel tanks are eliminated, and a new suite of avionics will be provided.
+The first flight of the L-39NG was in September 2015, with deliveries starting in 2020.